Main Content

 Hazing Policy

-UW Tacoma prohibits student organizations and their members from engaging individually or collectively in hazing activities.
+UW Tacoma prohibits registered student organizations and their members from engaging individually or collectively in hazing activities.
 Student organizations whose members participate in hazing activities will be subject to appropriate University disciplinary action.
 Hazing is defined as any activity that includes one or more of the characteristics below:

 - Activities that expose personal values to compromise or ridicule